 Sunset volcano trip in Santorini

-Another unique thing to do in Santorini is a sailing trip to the uninhabited volcanic islets, Nea and Palea Kameni.
-We took a volcano trip in November 2015, and it was absolutely fantastic.
+Another unique thing to do in Santorini is a sailing trip to the uninhabited volcanic islets, Palea and Nea Kameni.
+We took a day trip to the volcano and hot springs when we visited off-season, and it was absolutely fantastic.

-The boat took us to the volcanic islands, and we had the chance to walk on the caldera and take in the otherworldly views.
+The boat took us to the volcanic islands, and we spent an hour or two walking on the caldera and enjoying the amazing views from the top of the volcano.
 We also had a chance to have a swim at the thermal springs.

-If you are visiting Santorini in summer, the last thing you will want to do is climb up a black-pebbled volcano during the heat of the day.
-We heard that temperatures can reach 50 degrees (122 F).
-I’m not sure this is anyone’s cup of tea!
+If you are visiting Santorini in summer, the last thing you will want to do is climb up a black-pebbled active volcano during the heat of the day.
+I’ve heard that temperatures can reach 50 degrees (122 F), and I’m not sure this is anyone’s cup of tea!

 Instead, you can opt for a sunset volcano sailing trip.
 Many of these tours include a swim, meal and drinks, and a sailing boat is a unique spot to watch the sunset from.
-Bring your swimsuit and enjoy your last evening in Santorini!
+Bring your swimsuit and enjoy your sunset sail on your last evening in Santorini!

 And what about the famous hike from Fira to Oia?

 You didn’t mention the Fira to Oia hike, I hear you say, and you are right.
-While I absolutely loved the hike from Fira to Oia in November, with a temperature of 22-24 degrees (71-75 F), I wouldn’t recommend doing it in summer.
+While we absolutely loved the hike from Fira to Oia in November, with a temperature of 22-24 degrees (71-75 F), we decided against doing it again in summer.

 Food in Santorini